 Firms should also familiarise themselves with the LIBOR transition path and accompanying statement outlined by the Working Group on Sterling Risk Free Reference Rates (RFRWG) which is supported by both the FCA and Bank of England.
-Your organisation should consider how it can usefully adopt the RFRWG targets first published in January 2020 and updated in April 2020.
+Your organisation should consider how it can usefully adopt the RFRWG milestones, which have been updated for 2021.

 We will continue to monitor LIBOR transition across sectors.
 If your firm is a regular user of, or has material exposure to, LIBOR-referencing financial instruments and would like to make us aware of any potential concerns, contact us via the Supervision Hub.

 The above information and actions should be considered by all firms.
 The additional information below is relevant for specific firms based on the activities they undertake.
-This page will be periodically updated with information for affected firms ahead of the end of 2021.
-Continue to regularly check here to see what the move away from LIBOR means for your firm.
+This page will be periodically updated with information for affected firms.
+Continue to check here regularly to see what the move away from LIBOR means for your firm.